LuisEnriqueML1/sql_practice/Basic/Analyzing Students' Mental Health in SQL.md

 **Todep (Total Depression Score):**

 * No significant difference in mean scores between international and domestic students.
-* Conclusion: The null hypothesis that the means are equal cannot be rejected for todep.

 **Tosc (Total Social Connectedness Score):**

 * No significant difference in mean scores between international and domestic students.
-* Conclusion: The null hypothesis that the means are equal cannot be rejected for tosc.

 **Toas (Total Acculturative Stress Score):**

 * Significant difference in mean scores between international and domestic students.

-* Conclusion: The null hypothesis that the means are equal is rejected for toas, indicating that international students have significantly higher acculturative stress compared to domestic students.
+Conclusion: The null hypothesis that the means are equal is rejected for toas, indicating that international students have significantly higher acculturative stress compared to domestic students.

 ## 3.4 🚀 Clustering

-To perform unsupervised machine learning using K-means clustering, we first upload the dataset into the VSCode environment.
+To perform unsupervised machine learning using K-means clustering, I first upload the dataset into the VSCode environment.
 Here are the key steps taken:

 ### 3.4.1 Upload Data:

 The dataset is uploaded to the VSCode environment for preprocessing and analysis.
 ```
 import pandas as pd
 df = pd.read_csv("C:/users/luise/downloads/students.csv.csv")